iSTEM Academy

 iSTEM ACADEMY

-This four-year program hosted by Kettle Run High School focuses on cross-curricular courses with an iSTEM (integrated Science, Technology, Engineering, and Math) emphasis.
+This program hosted by Kettle Run High School focuses on cross-curricular courses with an iSTEM (integrated Science, Technology, Engineering, and Math) emphasis.
 Students build their leadership and project management skills while receiving hands-on scientific and engineering experience.

 Key Elements of the iSTEM Academy include: